Introduction to Trading Discipline

-Step 3: Following a set of rules based entry conditions to limit risk and enter trades.
+Step 3: Following a set of rules-based entry conditions to limit risk and enter trades.

-Now that my trading zone was identified all I had to do was wait for price to move into that area and follow a set of entry rules/conditions before I could execute my orders.
+Now that my trading zone was identified all I had to do was wait for the price to move into that area and follow a set of entry rules/conditions before I could execute my orders.

-On the 5 minute chart I had a MACD-Histogram indicator loaded, which I use to spot a decrease in price momentum.
-My first condition therefore requires the presence of momentum divergence (red line on indicator) at an area of market geometry.
+On the 5 minute chart, I had a MACD-Histogram indicator loaded, which I use to spot a decrease in price momentum.
+My first condition, therefore, requires the presence of momentum divergence (red line on indicator) at an area of market geometry.

-My second condition requires that I see some sort of reversal candlestick pattern after momentum divergence which should also be located at an area of market geometry (blue and red lines of pitchfork).
-All these conditions appeared when price entered my reversal zone and after I had a red reversal candlestick (red oval on chart) it was time to enter a sell order slightly below that reversal candlestick with a stop loss slightly above.
+My second condition requires that I see some sort of reversal candlestick pattern after momentum divergence which should also be located at an area of market geometry (blue and red lines of a pitchfork).
+All these conditions appeared when price entered my reversal zone and after I had a red reversal candlestick (red oval on the chart) it was time to enter a sell order slightly below that reversal candlestick with a stop loss slightly above.